zuedev/11ty.zue.dev/source/ttrpg/pp/rules.md

 ### Modified Help Action

 - Characters must be proficient in activities they wish to help another character with.
-- When taking the Help action, roll 1d6 and add your proficiency modifier.
-The character you are helping can add this value to to their roll.

 ### Potion Toxicity